BrandonHe/sdl_android_guides/docs/Adding the Lock Screen/index.md

             android:launchMode="singleInstance"/>

     </application>
 </manifest>
 ```

+The LockScreenActivity class is included in the [hello_sdl_android](https://github.com/smartdevicelink/hello_sdl_android) project.

 ## Updating SDL Service
-To fully implement a lock screen, you'll want to add a LockScreenManager as a member of your Service.
+To fully implement a lock screen, you'll want to add a LockScreenManager class as a member of your Service.

 ```java
 public class SdlService extends Service implements IProxyListenerALM{